Keeping Patients Informed & Healthy

 Our office is committed to helping you maximize your insurance benefits.
 Because insurance policies vary, we can only estimate your coverage in good faith but cannot guarantee coverage due to the complexities of insurance contracts.
 You must pay your estimated patient portion at the time of service.

 Our office accepts payments by cash, checks, and credit cards.
 If you have any questions about cost, we will thoroughly explain your choices and work hard to accommodate your needs.
-We participate with many insurance carriers and are a preferred provider for Blue Cross Blue Shield and Delta Dental Premier.

 If your insurance covers treatment, you will receive the benefit of reduced personal costs.
 Once treatment has started, we will file your claims.
 Please remember that insurance is a benefit for you or your family members.
 The financially responsible party is accountable for all charges insurance does not cover.